Page contents

 Following the means test, your council will provide you with written records of their assessment and decision about how much you need to contribute.

-If you qualify for financial support, your local authority will provide you with a personal budget, which is money you can spend on care costs.
+If you qualify for financial support, your local authority will provide you with a personal budget.
+This is money you can spend on care costs.

 You can either receive money through direct payments into your bank account each month.
 Or the council will organise the care for you, which they will then bill you for.